jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 *Copyright belongs to the author.
 For commercial reprint, please contact the author for authorization.
 For non-commercial reprint, please indicate the source.*

-*Disclaimer: *Former* Moonshot “No. 1 hype-man” (some say I’m competing with @Andrew Lu) and long-time Feilai Pavilion fan[^1]—just riding the K2 hype wave.*
+*Disclaimer: Self-invited commentator, ex-Moonshot "No.1 Jiang Kernel hype-man" (might be duking it out with @Andrew Lu), Feilai Pavilion[^1] stan and @苏剑林 disciple - shamelessly riding K2's coattails for clout.*

-## 1. Concerns About Using the Muon Optimizer
+## 1. Concerns Around Using the Muon Optimizer

-It's worth noting that the K2 model released by Moonshot was trained end-to-end using the Muon optimizer[^2] [^3].
-Muon was first proposed by Keller and performed exceptionally well in Speedrun[^2].
-It was then picked up by Moonshot, where they made some adjustments and scaled it up[^3] [^4].
+Moonshot's freshly-dropped **K2** was trained *end-to-end* with the Muon optimizer[^2][^3] – no AdamW safety-net.
+Muon was first proposed by Keller, crushed it on the Speedrun leaderboard[^2], and then got the Moonshot treatment—some tweaks and serious scale-up[^3] [^4].

 ![Muon in the Moonshot paper has huge advantages.](/images/blog_image_1.webp "Moonshot's paper highlighting the significant advantages of Muon.")

-In Moonshot’s early work[^3] they highlighted Muon’s impressive token-efficiency and even released a Megatron-LM implementation[^5].
-Subsequent discussion on X (formerly Twitter) surfaced three recurring concerns:
+In Moonshot's early tech report[^3] they claimed Muon brings god-level token efficiency and even open-sourced a Megatron-LM implementation[^5].
+Still, X (Twitter) was quick to throw tomatoes.
+Three memes keep resurfacing:

-1. **Expensive Operations:** Muon requires the full parameter matrix for its "Normalized Stochasticity" (NS) calculation.
+1. **"Muon needs the *whole* parameter matrix for NS — RIP PCIe."** Muon requires the full parameter matrix for its "Normalized Stochasticity" (NS) calculation.
 In the parallel setting of modern LLM training infrastructure, many believe operating on the full parameter matrix is too expensive.

-2. **Complex Hyperparameter Tuning:** Muon requires "several sets" of different hyperparameter tuning mechanisms, which places higher demands on model tuning.
-In contrast, self-adaptive optimizers like AdamW seem simpler and more stable to tune.
+2. **"Muon = more hyper-parameter sets = more pain."** Muon requires "several sets" of different hyperparameter tuning mechanisms, which places higher demands on model tuning—a stark contrast to AdamW's "just one knob" simplicity.

-3. **Training Instability:** Muon might cause training instability.
+3. **"Muon training is a minefield—look at that attention logit blow-up!"** Muon might cause training instability.
 For instance, Moonshot's own paper[^3] mentioned a potential issue with the attention max logit.

-In fact, with the release of K2[^6], it's clear these problems aren't deal-breakers.
-This blog post will attempt to "argue the case" for why.
+With K2 now out, these fears seem less scary.
+This blog tries to **quibble** (狡辩) about why.

-## 2. Concern 1: Muon's Infrastructure Scalability
+## 2. Concern #1 – "Muon Doesn't Scale"

+*(TL;DR – we're going to plug the hole the original Muon paper left about infra cost and prove it scales.)*

-First, let's discuss whether operating on Muon's full parameter matrix is truly expensive, and in doing so, fill in a small gap left in the previous paper[^3].
+First, let's dig into whether operating on Muon's full parameter matrix is truly that expensive, and in doing so, fill a small gap left in the previous paper[^3].

-To clarify this, we need to detail Zero-1 sharding.
-Then, by understanding its implementation and the differences between Chinese and international training clusters (Why international?
-Because some foreign companies are challenging this on X, essentially because they are flush with cash and have too many GPUs), we can explain why the Moonshot team believes Muon's infra is scalable, while others remain skeptical.
+To get to the bottom of this, we'll dive into Zero-1 sharding.
+Understanding its implementation—and the key differences between Chinese and international training clusters—is the only way to explain why Moonshot thinks Muon scales, while others on X remain skeptical.
+(And by "international," we mostly mean foreign companies, who are so flush with cash and GPUs they have... different problems.)

-### 2.1 Zero-1 Sharding
+### 2.1 Zero-1 Sharding Crash-Course

-First, some background.
-In modern LLM training involving large models and large clusters, the Zero-1 optimizer is a standard technique.
-Frameworks like Megatron-LM, DeepSpeed, and FSDP all have support for it.
+Modern LLM training relies on **Zero-1 sharding** (implemented in Megatron-LM/DeepSpeed/FSDP).

 Zero-1 technology essentially shards the optimizer states—which consume a lot of GPU memory (e.g., AdamW's `exp`, `exp_square`, `fp32_master_weights`)—across the Data Parallel (DP) group.